 We usually base ourselves in Ubud or over in the East of the island, but if I had to pick one must do out of many I'd reccomend hiring a taxi or motorbike and exploring the whole eastern circuit that follows the lower edge of the volcano:

 Take your time if you have it: stunning scenery.

-sm about 7 years ago
+sm over 7 years ago

 Have a driver/taxi take you to the straw markets outside of Ubud.
 May be about 15 miles in the back side.
 Great bargins on original paintings ($5-20 after negotiating.).
 There are some old temples and ruins.
 Strongly suggest you obtain a driver or taxi who speaks English and tell him exactly what you want to see.

 There is a traditional wear here, batik similar to the Cuban Guabera.
 It has some beautiful designs that are dyed using wax pots to paint to protect the areas not to be dyed.
 It may take 6 months to make one shirt.
 You can obtain cotton cloth for around $20=40.
 Silk long sleeve batiks are used as a suit or the fancy ones as a tuxedo formal wear.
 Those will run from $90-300 depending on where you buy and how good you are at negotiating.
 There are a couple of batik factories open to tourists, there you will see how the cloth is painted.
 You won't believe the painstaking work that goes into it.